swxben/crispin/README.md

 ## Release notes

+### 2.3.0

+- Update FOP to 2.0! woohoo!
+- Support for SVGs in both HTML and PDF
+- Support the `a` tag in PDFs

 ### 2.2.2

 - Trim whitespace from incoming XRPT data, to help sanitise reports generated from Razor where the `<?xml` tag may not be the very first thing